SAP-archive/teched2020-IIS360/exercises/ex7/README.md

 ![](./images/image15a.png)

-## Exercise 7.4 Add annotation for contact card
+## Exercise 7.4 Adding an Annotation for a Contact Card

 In this exercise you will add an annotation of type **@Communication.Contact** with properties referring to the new external entities, and enhance the object page header to show a contact card link.